serverlessworkflow/specification/specification.md

 }
 ```

+Note that secrets can also be used in [expression functions](#Using-Functions-for-Expression-Evaluation).

 ### Workflow Metadata

 Metadata enables you to enrich the serverless workflow model with information beyond its core definitions.